yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/comparison.md

 - the number of dimensions;
 - the lower bound(s) on each dimension.

-The other geometric properties (the length(s) along each dimension and the upper bound(s) on each dimension) can be derived from the properties that the bullets list.
+The other geometric properties (the length(s) along each dimension and the upper bounds on each dimension) can be derived from the properties that the bullets list.

 There is, of course, a well-defined priority among the comparisons.
 Briefly, value comparison is done first.
 Then, but only if no difference is detected, are the geometric properties compared.